Blade Runner vs. Elon Musk’s Cybercab

 Free Tom Lehrer!

 Tom Lehrer, the 92-year old musical satirist (and inventor of the jello shot), has released all of the lyrics to his musical works into the public domain.
 In the absence of this release, his words would have remained copyrighted until at least 70 years after his death.
-“I, Tom Lehrer, and the Tom Lehrer Trust … Read more
+Head over to Professor Lehrer’s site for the … Read more